CopterExpress/clover/docs/en/image.md

 <img src="../assets/etcher.png" class="zoom">

-After flashing the image on the MicroSD-card, you can [connect to the Clever over Wi-Fi](wifi.md), use [wireless connection in QGroundControl](gcs_bridge.md), gain access to the Raspberry [over SSH](ssh.md) and use all the other features.
+After flashing the image on the MicroSD-card, you can [connect to the Clover over Wi-Fi](wifi.md), use [wireless connection in QGroundControl](gcs_bridge.md), gain access to the Raspberry [over SSH](ssh.md) and use all the other features.

 **Next:** [Connecting over Wi-Fi](wifi.md).